Assessing Web Search Credibility and Response Groundedness in Chat Assistants: Source Credibility Analysis

 Overall, these results highlight variations in credibility and disinformation exposure across assistants, topics, and user types, with \texttt{Perplexity} emerging as the most reliable in the evaluation.

 \paragraph{GPT-5 Thinking.}

-The \texttt{GPT-5} model can use a \textit{thinking mode}, which is automatically activated at the assistant's discretion.
-In our experiments, this occurred in 10\% of conversations (58 out of 600).
-To assess its effect, we compared conversations with and without the thinking mode.
+The \texttt{GPT-5} model includes a system-controlled \textit{thinking mode}, which is automatically triggered at the assistant's discretion and cannot be explicitly disabled by the user.
+In our setup, the model opted to invoke this mode in 10\% of the conversations (58 out of 600), typically in cases that appeared to require more complex reasoning or the synthesis of retrieved web content.

 As shown in Table~\ref{tab:thinking-comparison}, thinking mode is associated with higher credibility: the average credibility rate increased from 69.8\% to 85.8\%, while the non-credibility rate decreased from 2.2\% to 0.4\%.
 These findings suggest that \textbf{activating the thinking mode for the \texttt{GPT-5} enhances the reliability of response} while reducing the probability of producing disinformation.